Q: How thick is the turf cut?

 Q: Why do you recommend using pre-turfing fertiliser?

 A: When the turf is harvested, the roots are removed.
 By adding nutrients to the soil you are encouraging rapid re-establishment of the elaborate root system which is crucial to the health of your new lawn.
 The roots absorb water and nutrients from the soil.

 Q: Why should I apply fertiliser to my lawn?

 Q: Do you deliver to my area?

-A: We deliver to almost all UK addresses except some Highland and Islands where we are unable to get the next day and therefore we wouldn’t be able to deliver fresh turf.
+A: We deliver to almost all UK addresses except some areas in the Highlands and Islands.
+This is because we are unable to arrive the next day and therefore we wouldn’t be able to deliver fresh turf.
 However, if you would like further confidence, contact us here.

 Q: How often should I water my turf?

 A: You should water your turf daily, both in the morning and evening for the first week to 10 days, or until the roots have established in your soil.
 You can check by lifting a corner of the turf to see if it is adhering to the soil.
 Once rooted, water occasionally as the weather dictates.

 Q: When should I mow the lawn?

 A: Once the turf has rooted and is clearly rooted in the soil when you try to lift a corner, you can set your mower to its highest setting and clip the top growth.
 Don’t remove more than 25% of the grass plant with the first cut.
 Gradually reduce the height with each subsequent cut to the height you like to maintain your lawn.

 Q: When is the best time of year to lay a new lawn?

-A: We supply year round but the best times are spring and autumn when the weather is cooler, the turf is still growing and there is less risk of the turf drying out.
-You can still get good results in summer and winter though.
+A: We supply all year round, but we consider the best seasons for delivery to be spring and autumn when the weather is cooler, the turf is still growing and there is less risk of drying out.
+Nonetheless, you can still get good results in summer and winter.

 Q: How long can the turf be left before I lay it?